McDonald’s Global Customer Privacy Statement Overview

 • We offer certain features that are available only through the use of cookies and other similar technologies.

-• We may use both session (for the duration of your visit) and persistent (for the duration of a fixed period of time) cookies and other tracking technologies.
+• We may use both session (for the duration of your visit) and persistent (for the duration of a fixed period of time) cookies and other tracking technologies unless you delete them.

 • Our online services and other areas related to our business may have web beacons.

-Both we and others (such as our advertising networks) may use these technologies to collect information about your online activities, over time and across third-party websites and devices, and when using our online services to further personalize your experience with us.
+We and selected third parties (such as our advertising networks) may use these technologies to collect information about your online activities, over time and across third-party websites and devices, and when using our online services to further personalize your experience with us.

-Use the options in your web browser if you do not wish to receive a cookie or if you wish to set your browser to notify you when you receive a cookie.
-Click on the “Help” section of your browser to learn how to change your cookie preferences.
+Browser Controls: Use the options in your web browser if you do not wish to receive a cookie or if you wish to set your browser to notify you when you receive a cookie.
+Select the “Help” section of your browser to learn how to change your cookie preferences.
 If you disable all cookies, you may not be able to take advantage of all the features available on a website.

 Some newer web browsers may have a "Do Not Track" preference that transmits a "Do Not Track" header to the websites you visit with information indicating that you do not want your activity to be tracked.
 McDonald’s does not currently take actions to respond to Do Not Track signals because a uniform technological standard has not yet been developed.
 We continue to review new technologies and may adopt a standard once one is created.